Ryanair accuses ‘screen scrapers’ of blocking refunds

 The group has pledged to clear 90 per cent of cash due to passengers whose flights were cancelled by Covid-19 travel bans by the end of July.

-Eddie Wilson, chief executive of the group’s largest carrier, Ryanair, said that it had been unable to deal with “thousands of customers” who had booked through unauthorised screen scraper websites.
+Eddie Wilson, chief executive of the group’s largest carrier, Ryanair, said it had been unable to deal with “thousands of customers” who had booked through unauthorised screen-scraper websites.